 Targeting Kyrgyzstan’s unclimbed summits, we believe this expedition will be the first to explore an untamed, isolated region within the Inner Tien Shan mountains.
 Setting out on new routes from basecamp each day, the team will endeavour to claim their own first ascents on peaks in the range of 4800m.

-Enriched by the backdrop of remote, jagged wilderness and the passing encounters with local semi-nomadic Kyrgyz shepherds, this expedition presents an ideal opportunity to achieve the ultimate goal in mountaineering.
+Enriched by the backdrop of remote, jagged wilderness and the passing encounters with local semi-nomadic Kyrgyz shepherds, this expedition presents an ideal opportunity to achieve the ultimate goal in alpine mountaineering.

 - Aim to summit unclimbed peaks.

 - Breathtaking scenery; with passes at around 3500m and surrounding mountain peaks rising to 5000m.

 - Practice and improve mountaineering skills, including competency with ropes, crampons and ice axes.

 - Chance encounters with Kyrgyz shepherds en route and small villages of semi-nomads.